YohanaTariku1/Python_Data_Project/README.md

 - **Programming and database skills** like **Python, SQL Server, and Oracle** generally lead to higher salary opportunities, emphasizing the value of more advanced technical capabilities.

 - **Analyst tools** such as **Excel and Power BI** remain highly in demand, reinforcing that employers expect Data Analysts to balance actionable business tools with deeper technical skills.

+# What I Learned

+I strengthened my technical skills in Python, especially in data cleaning and visualization.
+I learned that thoroughly understanding and preparing the data before analysis is the most crucial step to getting accurate and meaningful insights.
+I also gained a deeper understanding of how to use Python libraries such as Pandas, Seaborn, and Matplotlib effectively.
+My visualization abilities improved as well, helping me better communicate findings and answer the questions driving this project.

+# Insights

+Through this project, I discovered several key insights about the tech job market; especially related to data analytics careers:

+- I learned which skills are most optimal to prioritize by combining both demand and compensation data.

+- Salary ranges can vary significantly depending on domain-specific skills such as cloud technologies, programming languages, and machine learning.

+- Data analysts with a wider and more modern technical skill set tend to have more earning potential and job opportunities.

+# Conclusion

+This project has sparked an even stronger interest in data analysis, especially in the visualization side of it.
+The skills I developed throughout this course have given me a solid foundation to continue growing in the data field.
+Moving forward, I’m excited to keep learning, expanding my skill set, and staying up to date with industry trends.